Marvel Smith

-Marvel Amos Smith (born August 6, 1978) is a former American football offensive tackle who played nine seasons in the National Football League (NFL).
-He played college football for Arizona State University.
-He was drafted by the Pittsburgh Steelers in the second round of the 2000 NFL Draft, and also was a member of the San Francisco 49ers.
+Marvel Amos Smith (born August 6, 1978) is an American former professional football player who was an offensive tackle for nine seasons in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils.
+He was selected by the Pittsburgh Steelers in the second round of the 2000 NFL draft, and also was a member of the San Francisco 49ers.
 A one-time Pro Bowl selection, Smith earned two Super Bowl rings with the Steelers.

-Early years
+Early life

 Smith attended Skyline High School in Oakland, California, and was a top student and a letterman in football.
 In football, he was a two-time All-City selection.

 College career

 Smith attended Arizona State University, where he was an All-American first-team selection in 1999, having only allowed one sack all season.
 He earned a bachelor's degree in interdisciplinary studies.

 Professional career

 Pittsburgh Steelers

-Smith was selected by the Pittsburgh Steelers in the second round (38th overall) in the 2000 NFL Draft.
+Smith was selected by the Pittsburgh Steelers in the second round (38th overall) in the 2000 NFL draft.
 He was selected to represent the AFC in the 2005 Pro Bowl for the first time after winning Super Bowl XL.
 Smith was considered by many to be one of the most important players on the Steelers' offensive line.
 Unfortunately, back injuries hampered him at the end of 2007 and limited him to a handful of games in 2008.
 The Steelers chose not to re-sign him after his 2003, 6-year, $26 million contract lapsed in the 2009 offseason.